SamridhiVaid/SAMRIDHI_RAVIKA_CMPUT663_PROJECT/README.md

 # Execution Instructions

 ## Hardware Requirements
-- You need to have a python installed on your machine to set up a virtual environment.
-Alternatively, you can connect to one of the lab machines using the ssh command as shared in the [doc](https://docs.google.com/document/d/1Cz5zpYSWzm29epYLJM5FpGJHZNnoX9pz8sqt-gXhExg/edit).
-Please follow the document to connect to the machine using ssh command.
+- You need to have a python3 installed on your machine to set up a virtual environment.
+If you have it installed, open the python terminal to set up the virtual environment by running the commands in the setup section.

+-  Alternatively, you can connect to one of the lab machines using the ssh command as shared in the [doc](https://docs.google.com/document/d/1Cz5zpYSWzm29epYLJM5FpGJHZNnoX9pz8sqt-gXhExg/edit).
+Please follow the document only for using the ssh command.
 Steps to setup a virtual environment is provided in the setup section below.

-- We have tested our code on lab machine (uc02.cs.ualberta.ca) by activating a virtual environment.
+We have tested our code on the lab machine (uc02.cs.ualberta.ca) by activating a virtual environment.

 ## Setup
 ```sh